 Other Dos and Don’ts during Tet.

 Superstitious beliefs are everywhere on the planet and vary from all corners of the world.
-A large number of superstitions in Vietnam reflect the country’s rich history and diverse culture.
-Check out our Vietnam travel guide or our private tours if you wish to learn more about the traditions and customs of Vietnam.
+Many superstitions in Vietnam reflect the country’s rich history and diverse culture.
+Check out our Vietnam travel guide or our private tours if you wish to learn more about Vietnam’s traditions and customs.